 Recharacterization allows an IRA owner to treat an IRA regular contribution made to one IRA type as a contribution made to the other IRA type (i.e., traditional IRA to Roth IRA or Roth IRA to traditional IRA).
 If an IRA regular contribution is recharacterized to the other IRA type, an IRA owner is essentially changing the nature, or “character” of the initial contribution, not the tax-year for which the contribution was made.
 Furthermore, recharacterization of a contribution must be completed by the IRA owner’s tax-filing deadline, including extensions of the tax year for which the initial contribution was made.
 A tax year designation is not made for a recharacterized contribution.
 However, the year for which a contribution is made and subsequently recharacterized is important in determining the appropriate distribution code (i.e., R vs. N) used in Box 7 of IRS Form 1099-R.

 Working with IRAs can seem especially tricky for anyone working on the front lines who may not be knowledgeable about reporting.
-When trying to determine which IRS reporting code applies to the removal of an excess contribution (i.e., P or 8) vs. recharacterization (i.e., N or R) it may help to consider that reporting the removal of an excess contribution takes into account the year during which a contribution was made whereas a recharacterization takes into account the year for which a contribution was made.For an opportunity to learn more about IRAs and other tax advantaged accounts, including Health Savings Accounts and Coverdell Education Savings Accounts, consider our On-Demand Video Training.
-For more information call us at 1-800-552-9408.
+When trying to determine which IRS reporting code applies to the removal of an excess contribution (i.e., P or 8) vs. recharacterization (i.e., N or R) it is important to remember that reporting the removal of an excess contribution takes into account the year during which a contribution was made whereas a recharacterization takes into account the year for which a contribution was made.For an opportunity to learn more about IRAs and other tax-advantaged accounts, including Health Savings Accounts and Coverdell Education Savings Accounts, consider the Wolters Kluwer IRA Library or on-demand video training offered on a variety of topics.
+Go here to learn more about training opportunities available to you or call us at 1-800-552-9408.